 The prevailing party is usually in charge of filling out an order.
 You should be able to use blank order forms in the courtroom and it must then be submitted to the judge for signature before being distributed to the other parties.

-Today, despite grandparents’ best efforts in claiming their rights, they might not be permitted to visit their grandkids.
+Today, despite grandparents’ best efforts to claim their rights, they might not be permitted to visit their grandkids.
 Whatever the case may be, it’s critical to figure out how grandparents are feeling and build a strategy for dealing with their emotions and reconnecting with their grandchildren.

 Grandparents frequently believe they have been denied contact with their grandkids due to no fault of their own, causing bewilderment and resentment.
-In general, there are two reasons why grandparents might be unable to contact or visit their grandchildren:
+In general, there are two reasons why parents are fighting against grandparents rights:

 - Either the grandparents are guilty of something, whether they realise it or not;